 She brought a fearless, earthy glamour to roles from a jungle queen to a Bond girl, becoming a beloved pop culture fixture.

-Tanya Roberts carved a unique path through 1980s and 1990s screen culture, embodying a specific kind of adventurous heroine.
-Born in the Bronx, she began her career with modeling and bit parts before landing the iconic role of Sheena, a jungle queen who communicated with animals, which cemented her status as a syndicated television star.
-Her turn as geologist Stacey Sutton in the James Bond film 'A View to a Kill' placed her in the grand tradition of Bond heroines, though she brought a distinctive, resourceful energy to the part.
-Later generations knew her best as Midge Pinciotti, the sweetly naive next-door neighbor on 'That '70s Show,' a role that showcased her comedic timing.
-Her career, spanning pulpy adventure, big-budget spy thrillers, and network sitcoms, reflects the evolving landscape of American television and film.
+Tanya Roberts played Sheena, a jungle queen who communicated with animals, making her a syndicated television star.
+Born in the Bronx, she began with modeling and bit parts before landing that role.
+She then played geologist Stacey Sutton in the James Bond film 'A View to a Kill,' bringing a distinctive, resourceful energy to the Bond heroine tradition.
+Later generations knew her as Midge Pinciotti, the sweetly naive next-door neighbor on 'That '70s Show,' a role that showcased her comedic timing.
+Her career spanned pulpy adventure, big-budget spy thrillers, and network sitcoms, reflecting the evolving landscape of American television and film.

 1946–1964